 As with any medical treatment, compliance is critical to effectiveness, and effectiveness is critical to a positive outcome.

 To ensure your treatment is effective and that you receive maximum benefit from your therapy, we strongly believe in and provide excellent patient follow-up care.

 Knowledgeable professionals are available to answer all your questions and more.
-We pride ourselves on being the Full Service Sleep Clinic you turn to for all your sleep needs.
-At Alaska Sleep Clinic, we’ve learned that these extra steps we take are vital to ensuring you’re getting truly effective care.
+We pride ourselves on being the Full-Service Sleep Clinic you turn to for all your sleep needs.
+At Alaska Sleep Clinic, we’ve learned that these extra steps we take are vital to ensure you’re getting truly effective care.
 That's why we developed the SleepN Program to better help you with your durable medical equipment (DME) compliance.

 SleepN Program, exclusively at the Alaska Sleep Clinic, is the ultimate support for CPAP compliance and equipment maintenance.